yuulive/asdfsdfdfg/design/test_plan.md

 ### Module complex

-Calculation of the natural pulse and the damp of a complex number, that represents a zero or a pole.
+Calculation of the natural pulse and the damping of a complex number, that represents a zero or a pole.

 ## Documentation tests